The situation

 Conducted a comprehensive assessment of the lab's layout, asset inventory, and energy utilization.
 Reorganized the physical space and equipment placement to optimize workflow, eliminate bottlenecks, and ensure every asset was properly accounted for and accessible.

-Introduced standardized procedures across hardware development and QA teams to address procedural inconsistency.
-Upgraded systems and software to current standards and implemented equipment lifecycle management — from acquisition through decommissioning — so the lab could maintain its capabilities without accruing technical debt.
+Introduced standardized procedures across hardware development and QA teams to address the procedural inconsistency.
+Upgraded systems and software to current standards and built an equipment lifecycle process covering acquisition, use, and decommissioning, so the lab could maintain its capabilities without accruing technical debt.